lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     - There is a corresponding operator `&&` for AND, whose precedence is higher than `||`.

     - Expressions connected by `&&` or `||` are evaluated left to right, and it is guaranteed that evaluation will stop as soon as the truth or falsehood of the expression is known.
-For instance, in this `if` statement, if `c` is a blank, there is no need to test whether it is a newline or a tab since the result of the expression willbe true regardless.
+For instance, in this `if` statement, if `c` is blank, there is no need to test whether it is a newline or a tab since the result of the expression will be true regardless.

-    - `else` specifies an alternative action if the condition of `if` statement is false.
+    - `else` specifies an alternative action if the condition of the `if` statement is false.
 The general form is,

     ```
     if (expression)